Is God a supreme being?

-If we assume God created laws, and thus we got created, we are bound by laws and thus automatically to God.
+If we assume God created laws, and thus we got created, we are bound by laws and thus automatically lead to God.

-Since we are derivatives of God, Whatever we experience is a godly experience, whether it is good or bad.
+based on the above we are derivatives of God, Whatever we experience is a godly experience, whether it is good or bad.

 Leave everything to “God” till we understand everything.